 Generally, there is no need to book ahead if you want a 3rd class fan seat.

 - See more information about Bangkok Train Station

 - Yala Train Station is 4 km away from Yala Bus Station.

 Yala is the capital city of Yala province, which is one of four provinces in the South of Thailand bordering Malaysia.
-Yala has a large Muslim population and for some periods during the last few hundred years Yala had part of the Kingdom of Pattani, which has been independent from Thailand.
+Yala has a large Muslim population and for some periods during the last few hundred years Yala had been part of the Kingdom of Pattani, which was independent from Thailand.
 Yala city is little visited by foreign tourists except as a transport hub on account of a separatist movement which has been engaged in a sporadic armed conflict with the Thai state.
-The separatist movement has no recent history of targeting foreign visitors and there are no specific risks for foreign travellers going there, although many Foreign Governments advise against travel to Yala.
+The separatist movement has no recent history of targeting foreign visitors and there are no specific risks for foreign travellers going there, although many foreign governments advise against travel to Yala.

 There are some interesting things to see in Yala Province, although the city itself will hold little interest to most foreign travellers.
 Amongst the highlights of Yala Province are: